hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ##### Outside of scope
-Using an established channel, each participant will broadcast a single message to be received by all participants while waiting to receive other participant's messages.
+Using an established channel, each participant will broadcast a single message to be received by all participants while waiting to receive other participants' messages.
 This functionality is critical for the protocol to work but needs to be handled outside the library.
 Each participant will validate the received message against the commitment and the zk-SNARKs proof.
 Invalid messages will be discarded.

 ##### 2. Validation of TssMessage